Boijmans in Transit

 Until 26 May 2019, the public has the opportunity to see several exhibitions, including a major Bauhaus exhibition and a selection of highlights from the collection in the modern Bodon building.
 And even when all the museum’s doors close in June 2019 and the renovations begin, the collection will not be completely out of sight…

 During the transition period

 During the renovations, a large part of the collection will remain accessible to the public.
 Seven neighbouring museums will make exhibitions under the name ‘Boijmans Next Door’, partially made possible by Stichting Droom en Daad.
 Masterpieces from the collection will continue to be seen abroad in the form of special travelling exhibitions.
 For example, an exhibition entitled ‘The Best of Boijmans’ is planned to visit leading museums around the world.
 The museum’s collection of books will be transferred to the Rotterdam City Archives.
 Under the name ‘Boijmans in the Classroom’, we are preparing an exhibition programme for Rotterdam’s schools in which real artworks play a role.
 We are working hard on a location in Rotterdam Zuid, where we plan to open an experimental space for young visitors in 2020.
 And finally, the construction of the Boijmans Van Beuningen Depot is in full swing.
-This iconic building and the world’s first publicly accessible art storage facility will open its doors in the Museumpark in 2020/beginning of 2021.
+This iconic building and the world’s first publicly accessible art storage facility will open its doors in the Museumpark in 2021.